bep/galleriesdeluxe/exampleSite/content/galleries/g2/index.md

 ---
-title: Cars in motion
+title: Architecture
 date: 2020-01-01
 categories: [travel,funny]

 ---

-This is the second gallery with photos from the second year of my photography.
+This is some of my architecture pictures I have taken and edited over the years.